open-data-fabric/open-data-fabric/open-data-fabric.md

 <a name="setwatermark-schema"></a>
 ##### SetWatermark
-Indicates that watermark has been advanced.
+Indicates the advancement of the dataset's watermark.

 | Property | Type | Required | Format | Description |
 | :---: | :---: | :---: | :---: | --- |